haller-erne/ogs/docs/libs/lua-dpapi.md

 !!! tip

     As encrypted data is binary, for configuration files, it is usually stored as a base64 encoded string.
 Use the LUA `mime` library (part of the `luasocket` library) to encode and decode a base64 string (see below for sample code).
-Also make sure to use the same text encoding fro encryption and decryption (LUA uses UTF8-strings)!
+Also make sure to use the same text encoding for encryption and decryption (LUA uses UTF8-strings)!

 # Examples